Last Updated on

 You’ll see “buff” as an item on many Nepali food menus (i.e. Buff momos, buff burgers, etc… ) This does not mean you eat naked.
 Buff is a common term for buffalo.
 Hindus treat cows with reverence and similar to India, many refrain from eating cow; instead, they eat buffalo.

-13. Buy your Nepal SIM card at the airport
+13. Nepal Travel tip: Buy your Nepal SIM card at the airport

 If you want consistent internet throughout Nepal, buy a Nepalese SIM.
 I highly recommend buying your SIM at the airport, where there is proper help activating it.
 Some travelers try to cheap it by getting it in Kathmandu and I regret having been one of them.
 You need a copy of your passport, a shop that can authorize your SIM purchase (as you’re a tourist vs local) and setting up your plan through locals be challenging without proper translation.
 The SIM plans are inexpensive and I’ll add more details later on my Kathmandu guide.

-Tip: Have local friends show you around or take a reputable street food tour with an local authorized guide, such as Backstreet Academy (review and videos coming soon).
+Tip: Have local friends show you around or take a reputable street food tour!

 15. Ring Road circles the heart of Kathmandu